-As the VA works to reduce the backlog of claims, the FDC emerged as a way to get claims that are in solid order pushed through the system faster.
-The FDC concept refers to the fact that VA disability benefits claims are considered “fully developed” when the veteran has no more evidence to submit and the only assistance required from the VA is to secure federal records and order any medical examinations.
+The Fully Developed Claim (FDC) emerged as a way to get claims that are in solid order pushed through the system faster.
+The FDC name refers to the fact that VA disability benefits claims are considered “fully developed” at the point that the veteran submits all evidence.
+After a regular claim is “fully developed”, then the only assistance required from the VA is to secure federal records and order any medical examinations.

-The applicant submits an official FDC claim form, and submits all available supporting evidence, like private treatment records and notice of Federal treatment records, to the VA at the time they first file a formal claim; the veterans also certify they have no more evidence to submit.
+Beginning in 2010, instead of submitting a regular claim, a veteran can choose the optional Fully Developed Claim process and agree to provide certain documentation on their own.
+The applicant submits an official FDC claim form, and submits all available supporting evidence, like private treatment records and notice of federal treatment records, to the VA at the time they first file a formal claim; the veterans also certify they have no more evidence to submit.

 The VA states that it has provided priority channels for processing claims submitted in accordance with the FDC procedures.
 According to the VA, “The Fully Developed Claims (FDC) Program is the fastest way of getting your compensation or pension claim processed.
 Participation in the FDC Program allows for faster claims processing while preserving great quality of service and your right to appeal a decision.”